Anurag7645/XSS-Automation/README.md

 An automated XSS injection tool with IP rotation & payload encoding.

-## Please use it for ethical purpose only, this is only for educational purpose.
+## Please use it for ethical reasons only, this is only for educational purposes.

 ## Features
 ✅ Multi-threading for fast scanning